About the Workshop

 Have you ever wished that you could attend your own private writing workshop that would teach you exactly what you need to know, at the right pace for you, and respond to your questions, problems, and needs in extensive one-on-one sessions?

 Students can choose how long they want to complete Your Personal Odyssey.
-Those who want to fit their learning into six weeks can apply for the first session, starting June 3.
-Those who feel they could learn and improve more with an experience spread over more time can apply for the second session, starting August 12 and lasting twelve weeks; or the third session, starting November 25 and lasting eighteen weeks.
+Those who want to fit their learning into six weeks can apply for the first session, starting June 1.
+Those who feel they could learn and improve more with an experience spread over more time can apply for the second session, starting August 10 and lasting twelve weeks; or the third session, starting November 23 and lasting eighteen weeks.
 Working at a sustainable pace should also help students continue their progress after they complete their Odyssey.

-In 2022 and 2023, Your Personal Odyssey has succeeded beyond all expectations.
+In its first four years, Your Personal Odyssey has succeeded beyond all expectations.
 The flexibility of the program makes it a possibility for a wider range of writers, so we are able to help a more diverse group of writers of fantasy, science fiction, and horror across the globe.
-The experiences I've had working with students thus far have been incredible.
+The experiences I’ve had working with students thus far have been incredible.
 One student, for example, had major problems with point of view.
 The one-on-one nature of the workshop allowed us to focus on point of view far more intensely than we would have been able to in a classroom setting.
 She studied works by professional writers that had the point of view she was aiming for, dissected the POV problems in her own work, and revised and revised, until she had much better control of her POV.
 Another student was struggling with the character arcs in her novel.
-We did some intense study, tracking the protagonist's change through a sample novel, which helped her understand how a character can evolve over the course of a novel and how to tie character change to the character's personality, goals, and internal and external struggles.
+We did some intense study, tracking the protagonist’s change through a sample novel, which helped her understand how a character can evolve over the course of a novel and how to tie character change to the character’s personality, goals, and internal and external struggles.
 Students have made an amazing amount of progress.
 Taking the intensive Odyssey experience and focusing it on the individual strengths, weaknesses, interests, and concerns of each writer allows us to better discuss key concepts, build skills, explore complexities, and highlight those qualities that make each writer’s work stand out.

 A ONE-ON-ONE EXPERIENCE

 Your Personal Odyssey is a one-on-one experience.
 You will not be part of a class or cohort.
 You will not meet with other students.
-You'll receive in-depth, one-on-one mentoring from me, and several one-on-one meetings with guest critiquers.
+You’ll receive in-depth, one-on-one mentoring from your instructor, and several one-on-one meetings with guest critiquers.
 You will be following the unique path that is most helpful for you, that teaches you the skills you need to improve the most.

 THE LECTURES

-The Odyssey lectures, developed over the last 28 years, have become renowned for their insights, specificity, and depth.
+The Odyssey lectures, developed over the last 30 years, have become renowned for their insights, specificity, and depth.
 As the primary instructor at Your Personal Odyssey, I provide an advanced, comprehensive curriculum, covering the elements of fiction writing in detail.
 To improve your writing, you need to understand the various tools and techniques writers can use to create a strong story.
 Many workshops, unfortunately, offer only brief, superficial lectures.
-At Your Personal Odyssey, the lecture recordings run 2-3 hours, mostly 3 hours, and you'll be watching at least 30 of them.
-If you watch all the videos, they total 145 hours.
-That's a lot of content.
+At Your Personal Odyssey, the lecture recordings run 2-3 hours, mostly 3 hours, and you’ll be watching at least 30 of them.
+If you watch all the videos, they total 184 hours.
+That’s a lot of content.
 In the lectures, we study some of the most beautiful and powerful writing in the field to gain understanding of what these tools can do when wielded with skill.
-I'll also explain the common failings of developing writers and how to avoid those pitfalls.
+I’ll also explain the common failings of developing writers and how to avoid those pitfalls.

 THE ASSIGNMENTS